-You’ll soon look over the beer garden of the rather fine Lamb and Lion pub; overshadowed by the Gothic splendour of York Minster looming before you.
+You’ll soon look over the beer garden of the rather fine Fat Badger pub; overshadowed by the Gothic splendour of York Minster looming before you.

 The Minster’s current exterior dates from the 13th century.
-There’s a fee to get in for non-residents, but the views from the walls are free.
+There’s a fee to get in for non-residents, but the views from York’s walls are free.

 Continuing, you’ll overlook gardens and fancy houses galore.
-York St John University (on your left), the Treasurers House and the Quilt Museum (on your right), before arriving at Monk Bar.
-The tiny Richard III Museum is located inside this Bar (joint ticket with the Henry VII Experience at Micklegate Bar).
+York St John University (on your left) and the Treasurers House (on your right), before arriving at Monk Bar.
+The tiny Richard III Experience is located inside this Bar (joint ticket with the Henry VII Experience at Micklegate Bar).

 Sadly, the walls aren’t continuous (boo, hiss), so – about 10 minutes after Monk Bar – you’ll need to get off them at a particularly unattractive road junction opposite a carpet store.
-Walk with the waterway on your right and the entirely unglamorous retail stores of Staples and Halfords on your left, before rejoining at Red Tower.
+Walk with the waterway on your right and Halfords on your left, before rejoining at Red Tower.

 After rejoining the walls at Red Tower, you’ll reach recently-restored Walmgate Bar after only a few minutes.
 If you fancy a restorative cuppa you’re in luck, as it’s home to the rather fine Gatehouse Coffee.